kinesis-bridge/hyperlane-kadena-backend/README.md

 7 - Create /etc/hyperlane/rpcs.json

+8 - Create teh user validator (services are run under by an unpriviligied user.)

-8 - Launch the services... starting with kadena_proxy
+9 - Launch the services... starting with kadena_proxy

 ## For a Relayer